acts-project/acts/docs/tracking.md

 With a set of vertex seeds determined, tracks compatible with the vertex are selected.
-Using a linearized approximation of the helical trajectories in the vicinity of the vertex , a fitting procedure based on the Kalman formalism can estimate the vertex parameters.
+Using a linearized approximation of the helical trajectories in the vicinity of the vertex, a fitting procedure based on the Kalman formalism can estimate the vertex parameters.

 One issue with an approach like this is the fact that the assignment of tracks